Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 • Try to memorize details (e.g., physical description, names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do so.

-• If you obtain external orders of protection (e.g., Orders of Protection or an Injunction against Harassment), please notify Campus Safety & Security or the campus Title IX Coordinator so that those orders can be observed on campus.
+• If you obtain external orders of protection (e.g., Orders of Protection or an Injunction against Harassment), please notify and provide a copy to Campus Safety & Security or the campus Title IX Office so that those orders can be observed on campus.

-• Even after the immediate crisis has passed, consider seeking support from ERAU Counseling Services, the Women’s and Diversity Center, and/or the Yavapai Family Advocacy Center.
+• Even after the immediate crisis has passed, consider seeking support from ERAU Counseling Services.

 Legal Definitions